The history of Scotch Pond in Richmond, British Columbia

 Efforts have been made to preserve Scotch Pond and maintain its historical integrity.
 It is now part of Richmond’s broader strategy to protect and promote its maritime history.
 With its proximity to historical sites like the Gulf of Georgia Cannery and Britannia Shipyards, Scotch Pond is part of a network of locations that tell the story of the Fraser River’s fishing industry and its importance to the region.

 In conclusion, Scotch Pond is a small but significant piece of British Columbia’s fishing history.
-Its legacy as a harbor for Scottish fishermen and its continued use as a mooring site connect the past with the present, making it a cherished part of Richmond’s cultural landscape.
+Its legacy reflects a purpose-built moorage shaped by the cannery era and the communities who worked there, connecting the past with the present and making it a cherished part of Richmond’s cultural landscape.